Why Should We Colonize Mars?

 A Martian society would not be built by indentured servants.

 The goal is to make Mars accessible to anyone who wants to take part in this hugely important mission.
 By reducing the cost of a Mars round-trip ticket to under $100k, millions of people will be able to afford a ticket.
 Even then though, it will be too expensive for some.
 These people will have the ability to take out a loan to purchase a ticket to Mars, in the exact same way that one can take out a mortgage on a house.
 Obviously, the individual would need a source of income that would allow them to pay off this debt eventually.
 Luckily, any job you could possibly want will be available on Mars!
 (Want to open the first pizza parlor on Mars?
 Go for it!)
-Somehow, allowing people to have this option has morphed into a bizarre narrative that all poor people will be enslaved on Mars.
-If this is your definition of enslavement, then anyone on Earth who has any debts or loans is currently a slave.
+This narrative has somehow been twisted into the idea that all poor people will be indentured servants on Mars.
+But by this definition, anyone on Earth who has any debts or loans is in the exact same situation.

 Since when has that ever stopped us humans from doing anything?
 If anything, this should be even more motivation for us to actually do it!